wcpr740/wcpr.org/README.md

 Run `freeze.py freeze` to build a static site to `/build` and then serve that static site.
 Contents of `/build` will be silently replaced with new site.

+## Deploy

+now_playing.json needs to be configured as the template for StationPlaylist output.
+In most cases, copy the file to "C:\Program Files (x86)\StationPlaylist\Studio\Templates".
+Thereafter, StationPlaylist can be configured to use that template and output it to the index of the WCPR site directory.

+This is current configured by saving the file to the server via Windows SMB file-sharing protocol.

 When deploying, the only folders needed from `static` are:

   - `out`